-The Colorado Consortium for Prescription Drug Abuse Prevention was created in 2013 to coordinate the State's response to the misuse and abuse of prescription medications.
-Participants include federal agencies, state departments, and agencies including the Colorado Department of Public Health and Environment (CDPHE) and the OBH, and dozens of organizations and individuals.
+The Colorado Consortium for Prescription Drug Abuse Prevention was created in 20135 to coordinate the State's response to the misuse and abuse of prescription medications.
+Participants include federal agencies, state departments, and agencies including the Colorado Department of Public Health and Environment (CDPHE) and the Office of Behavioral Health (OBH), and dozens of organizations and individuals.
 The consortium meets monthly and produces an annual report of activities and summary recommendations.